johnidm/python-websocket-challenge/README.md

 [![Deploy](http://www.herokucdn.com/deploy/button.png)](http://chat-room-interview.herokuapp.com/)

-> HTTPS does not work in this project
+> HTTPS does not work in this project - This [issue](https://github.com/johnidm/python-websocket-challenge/issues/4) will fix this problem

 #### Known issues